 Additional Benefits of our International Student Support Program

 My SSP covers services not often found in traditional health insurance packages for international students such as:

 - Students struggling with peer pressure, loneliness, stress, depression, and anxiety

 - School-related stress including debt advice and management that can occur from tuition and other expenses

 - Students trying to balance multiple responsibilities while experiencing a new culture

 - Students coping with bereavement, harassment, eating disorders, substance abuse, gambling, domestic violence, and gay/lesbian/gender issues

-Our Student Assist Program is designed to complement existing student counseling services and other resources.
+My Student Support Program complements existing student counseling services and other resources.
 For example, we offer 24/7 access to counselors to provide live support outside of traditional campus counseling service hours, which includes multiple languages.